 Once you’ve gotten into an activity, you’ll start to meet people with whom you may want to spend more time.
 Invite your new friends to join you for casual, sober activities.
 These activities might include:

 - Meeting for lunch or dinner

 Another great way to build friendships is to join a support group or participate in group therapy.
 These groups can put you in touch with like-minded people who will support you in your desire to stay sober.

 You’ll have no shortage of support group options.
 Regarding AA alone, there are roughly 115,000 groups worldwide.

 Start by Getting Treatment

-Before you can develop any healthy relationships, you’ll need to start your recovery.
+Before you can develop any new healthy relationships, you’ll need to start your recovery.
 If you haven’t already started looking for treatment, let Rehab Info help.

 Call us today at 1-800-492-7848.
 We are always open.